Graham: Defund UN after Israeli settlement vote

 Graham plans to move forward with his measure after the congressional recess when a continuing resolution expires in April.

+Senator Ted Cruz tweeted that he spoke with Netanyahu and assured him of support for Israel in Congress.
+"No US $ for UN until reversed," Cruz wrote on Saturday.

-He hopes to create leverage for Trump to deal with the United Nations on the issue when the President-elect takes office.
+Graham hopes to create leverage for Trump to deal with the United Nations on the issue when the President-elect takes office.

 "Trump is a good negotiator.
 Let's see if this give him some leverage," he said, adding if the world body overturned the measure, the UN "has got a chance to reset and let the new administration restart the peace process."